kennsnoww/MyNote/README.md

 npx nx run example-app-angular:serve (where example-app-angular is the name you replaced with above)

-You should now load your example app!
+You should now load your app!